open-telemetry/oteps/text/0066-separate-context-propagation.md

 * OpenTracing spans
 * gRPC context

-# Open questions
+# Risks

-The correlations API is related to the [W3C Correlation-Context](https://w3c.github.io/correlation-context/) specification.
-Work on this specification has begun, but
+The Correlations API is related to the [W3C Correlation-Context](https://w3c.github.io/correlation-context/) specification.
+Work on this specification has begun, but is not complete.
+While unlikely, it is possible that this W3C specification could diverge from the design or guarantees needed by the Correlations API.

-Given that we must ship with working propagators, and the W3C specifications are not yet complete, how should we move forwards with implementing context propagation?

 # Future possibilities